stevef1uk/cassuservice/README.md

 # cassuservice
 Repo that contains code that can autogenerate a Golang microservice from a Cassandra DDL for a table.

 I originally wrote equivalent code whilst at my last employer as an exercise to learning Golang.
-I am no longer a professional programmer, but still enjoy the chalenges of coding.
+I am no longer a professional programmer, but still enjoy the challenges of coding.
 I did gain permission to open source my first working version of the previous  work, but was unable to get the code officially listed before I decided to move on.
 Therefore, to ensure that there is no risk of my former employer causing issues for me or anyone using this library I have rewritten it in this repo.
 Given I am now working again this work will proceed quite slowly.

 The architecture approach is simple: